SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

 # OCR Word search puzzle solver
- Creating an OCR model to create a word search puzzle solver.
+ Creating a model that uses OCR to detect word search puzzles and solves them.

 # Planning
 * Input <br>
-    Building and using OCR (Optical Character Recognition) to derive a word search puzzle from either an image or a webcam video.
+    Building and using OCR (Optical Character Recognition) model to derive a word search puzzle from an image.

 * Solver <br>
     Creating an algorithm to scan the word search puzzle looking for the given words inside the puzzle.